Fixing OpenClaw Configuration: Beyond the Built-in Doctor Tool

 - Primary model + at least 1 backup model.

-- Clearly defined fallback priority order.
+- Clear fallback priority order.

 - Fallback conditions: timeout, quota exceeded, provider error.

-- Test calls to each model after configuration.
+- Test call each model after configuration.

 Step 5: Standardize AGENTS.md

-- Long/slow tasks are delegated to sub-agents.
+- Long/slow tasks are offloaded to sub-agents.

 - Sub-agents report checkpoints at each milestone.

-Step 6: Verify after changes
+Step 6: Verify after fixing

-Mandatory checklist after each round of changes:
+Mandatory checklist after each fix cycle:

 - [ ] No more recurring startup errors in the new logs.